lingthio/Flask-User/docs/source/api.rst

 .. autoclass:: flask_user.email_manager.EmailManager

-.. seealso:: :ref:`CustomizeManagers` on how to customize this manager.
+.. seealso:: :ref:`CustomizingManagers` on how to customize this manager.

 --------